stchristian/multi-step-form-main/README.md

 ### What I learned

 - Margins collapse.
-It's been a long time since I came across with an issue caused but I guess we have to be always remindend.
+It's been a long time since I came across with an issue caused by margin collapse but I guess we have to be always reminded.
 One point I was investigating why my `body` element is starting not exactly from the top of the viewport.
 It was caused by the top margin of a child element.

 - Found a good [site](https://www.w3.org/WAI/ARIA/apg/) for accessibility with lots of examples.
 The selection of plans and addons are based on examples from their page.